The Hatfield House paintings by Marcus Gheeraerts II

 Maybe we have it all turned around and these styles should be named Annibale Carricci #1 style, Annibale Carricci #2 style, Annibale Carricci #3 style, etc. The most interesting thing is that you can't tell his work by looking at it like you can Marcus Gheeraerts or even DaVinci's.
 The styles he painted are just too different.
 Some of his styles are unique such as this painting and especially this one.

 Being an Italian Annibale had to follow in the shadow of Leonardo Da Vinci.
-Maybe if Annibale had come along first people probably would have paid far more attention to the other styles of painting which he developed.
+If Annibale had come along first people probably would have paid far more attention to the other styles of painting which he developed.
 Da Vinci was a tough act to follow for anyone.
-I think the real problem is that people don't know how to classify his work so they dismiss him.
+I think the real problem is that people don't know how to classify Annibale's work so they dismiss him.
 He was a much greater painter than anyone ever gave him credit for.

 For five years, at least, Marcus painted ceilings for us part time.
 I am pretty certain there are murals in four rooms at Hatfield.
 As many as two may be at the old palace but I think they are all at the 'new' Hatfield House.